The Atlantic Ocean, Black ‘47

 “Look after them, son,” he begged.
 His voice, once a hearty boom, was no more than a papery whisper as he struggled against the demon fever.
 But his dark eyes blazed with passion, searing Shane’s soul.
 “Look after…yer ma.
 Look after…the family.
 Help them…when ye get…to…Amerikay.
 Keep…them…safe.”

-“I will, Da,” Shane vowed fiercely around the strangling lump in his throat.
-“I promise I’ll look out for Ma and the little ones.”
+“I will, Da,” Shane vowed furiously around the strangling lump in his throat.
+“I promise I’ll look out for ma and the little ones.”

 “Love…ye, lad.
 Ye’re…me heart’s…pride…”

 The tears he could hold back no longer coursed down Shane’s face as he watched his father’s eyes close for the last time.

 And Shane MacDermott vowed he’d never—never—let anything harm another person he loved.